Introduction to Ephesus

 Top things to see in Ephesus

-The Library of Celsus
+1. The Library of Celsus

-The details there are simply amazing, and it’s understandable why it’s the most crowded spot, as it offers fantastic photo opportunities.
+The details of The Library of Celsus are simply amazing, and it’s understandable why it’s the most crowded spot, as it offers fantastic photo opportunities.

 Travel tip: Make sure to visit in the early morning and make it your first stop if you want to have it all for yourself.
 You can easily explore the parts you previously skipped on the way back.
 That’s how we did it. 🙂

-The Ephesus Amphitheater
+2. The Ephesus Amphitheater

 Ephesus’ Amphitheater stands as one of the best examples of Greco-Roman architecture.
-Romans at some point even enlarged the theater, and it could house about 25.000 people.
+Romans, at some point, even enlarged the theater, and it could house about 25.000 people.

 The Amphitheater was built into the side of the mountain.
 It is believed that Ephesians used it for more than just plays; it was also used for religious ceremonies, political meetings, philosophical discussions, and even as a place to watch gladiator fights.

 Honestly, the Amphitheater seemed somewhat small to us, and it just wasn’t as impressive as the one we saw in Pamukkale.
 Worth a visit, though, and you can walk through the whole site.
-Make sure to go down in the middle of the stage, try the acoustics (sing, whistle, clap), and walk up to the very last row of the Amphitheater to enjoy the view.

-Curetes Street
+3. Curetes Street

 Curetes Street is a road that runs through Ephesus and stretches from the Celsus Library to the Heracles Gate.
 It was the main street of the ancient city and connected the upper part of Ephesus to the lower part of Ephesus.